weewx/weewx/docs/series_tags.md

 [[1614585600, 1614672000, 1614758400, 1614844800, 1614931200, 1615017600], [1614672000, 1614758400, 1614844800, 1614931200, 1615017600, 1615104000], [58.2, 55.8, 59.6, 57.8, 50.2, 42.0]]
 ```

+#### Example: series with aggregation, formatted as JSON, selected time series
 The above examples include both start and stop times of each interval.
 If you want only the start times, then use the optional argument `time_series`: